What is private health insurance?

 "Policyholders purchase this type of coverage directly from the insurer rather than through a plan sponsored by an employer, trade association, union or other groups that solicits multiple potential policyholders,” says Brian Martucci, the Minneapolis-based finance editor for Money Crashers.

-For some people, private health insurance is the only way to get health insurance.
+For some people, private health insurance is the only option.

 Unless the plan is subsidized by the government, as with some ACA plans, "private health insurance plans are paid out of pocket by a person or family using a personal bank account with post-tax income.
 You can choose and customize a private health insurance plan based on your needs," says John Bartleson, owner of Health Benefits Connect.